 I’ve had the same tripod for several years.
 It’s been a more “just stuck with it and be cheap” scenario.
 And despite continuing to sink more money into cameras and lenses, my tripod has remained the same.
 Ultimately it works, so the sustaining thought has long been ‘why replace it?”.
 Boy, I couldn’t be more wrong.

 In terms of capabilities, the Manfrotto 055CX3’s easily handled our 12 pound jib with ease.
 So suffice to say, you can feel confident when you pile the camera equipment on top of it despite it being light weight.
+An additional accessory you can consider for the tripod is the 948RC2 Midi Ball Head, which is a quick release ball head that gives the tripod a maximum height of 74.6″.

 With this Manfrotto 055CX3, there is no excuse.
 It can do the job and not feel like a job carrying it around.